Welcome YOUR TURN

 3

-Nine years building the only rights-clearance tech that lives inside the major video platform's system — but the founder's been diluted to a sliver.
+Nine years building deep, rare rights-clearance tech, but the founder's been diluted to a sliver.

 Market